f-roof/.github/profile/README.md

 ## Warning

-I offer *NO warranty* for the information provided in this project!
+- I offer *NO warranty* for the information provided in this project!

-I am *NOT an expert* in ANY the subjects used in the design and construction of this project!
+- I am *NOT an expert* in ANY the subjects used in the design and construction of this project!

-Use it on your OWN risk!
+- Use it on *your OWN risk*!

+- This is work in progress.
+Everything might change depending on the experimentation results.

 ## Special thanks to